marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* Tested with WP 6.6
+* TWEAK: Choices: Do not save angle data in the choices
+* TWEAK: Maybe wrap custom_html when rendering the content
+* TWEAK: Do not limit summary usage to themes supporting steps
+* TWEAK: Move PC.fe.summary_item.attributes filter to Form fields addon
+* TWEAK: Only have weight on normal choices, not form field choices
+* TWEAK: [Admin] render choices when duplicating items, to display in the right order
+* TWEAK: [Admin] tweak multiple selection
+* TWEAK: Fix SKU not showing if it's set to 0
+* TWEAK: Add svg sprite, to have all icons in one place
+* TWEAK: Add JS hook PC.admin.layer_form.render
+* TWEAK: Fix typo in Bolide theme JS, preventing the "scroll to top" to happen when changing steps
 * TWEAK: Improve compatibility with YITH Request a Quote Premium - include configuration data when adding from the cart
 * FIX: Fix CSS issue in Dark mode, where the viewer would disappear at a certain screen size